 Within CDA, care team members are represented as participants in elements of the document header associated with the patient, the clinical encounter and/or service event detailed in the document, and the document itself.
 Applicable header elements for capturing care team members from Chapter 1.1 of the C-CDA Implementation Guide are described in the following table.

-Table 3: Participants in the Header
+Table 3: Participants and Act Relationships for Recording Care Team Members in the Header